 Building Error-Reducing Systems

-Our approach to building error-reducing software follows a proven path:
+An effective approach to building error-reducing software often follows a proven path:

 First, we map your current workflows to find where errors happen most often.
 As the Pareto Principle states, this often reveals that 80% of mistakes stem from just 20% of your processes.